City Hall- Downtown Los Angeles (CH)

 Jay Greenstein | Chief Field & Transportation Deputy | WDO

 Jay Greenstein is Councilmember Paul Koretz’s Chief Field and Transportation Deputy stationed at the Western District Office.
-Jay is responsible for tracking, briefing, and staffing the Councilmember on district transportation issues such as the Westside Subway Extension, the Expo light rail, the Wilshire Bus Rapid Transit, and the I-405 Sepulveda Pass HOV lane projects.
+Jay is responsible for tracking, briefing, and staffing the Councilmember on district transportation issues such as the Westside Subway Extension currently under construction and the study for the future Sepulveda Blvd. corridor project.
 Jay is also involved in tracking bike lane and bikeway projects in the district.
-He is the district liaison for the Westside Cities Coalition of Governments (COG) and to the West LA Traffic Committee.
-He works on a variety of other issues impacting the district and the Jewish community.
+He has served as the district liaison for the Westside Cities Coalition of Governments (COG) and the San Fernando Valley (COG).
+He works on a variety of other issues impacting the district.

 Jay first met Councilmember Koretz in 1986 when he interned for then-West Hollywood Councilmember Alan Viterbi, while a young Paul Koretz was serving as Councilman Viterbi’s Field Deputy.
 Jay later spent six years as a Field Representative to then-Assemblymember Paul Koretz before joining the staff of Council District Five.
 Jay earned a Bachelor’s Degree in Political Science from California State University, Northridge, and a Master’s Degree in Public Administration from the University of Southern California.
-He lives in the Fifth Council District and is married with two children, both of whom attend local public schools.
-Jay and his family are all big musical theater fans.
-He particularly enjoys watching his two talented children when they are performing on stage.
+He lives in the Fifth Council District.

 Joseph Galloway | Westside Deputy District Director | WDO